Sterberino/open-behavior-trees-documentation/docs/ScriptReference/SequenceNode.md

 <h2 class="small-h2 header">Description</h2>
 <p> A composite node that runs all of its children in order.</p>
 <br/>
-<p> For each child, if the child returns success, the Sequencer continues and evaluates the next child.</p>
+<p> For each child, if the child returns success, the Sequence Node continues and evaluates the next child.</p>
-<p>If the child returns running, the Sequencer returns running and will start evaulation from that child next time it is ticked. </p>
+<p>If the child returns running, the Sequence Node returns running and will start evaulation from that child next time it is ticked. </p>
-<p>If no child returns success or running, the sequencer returns failure.</p>
+<p>If no child returns success or running, the Sequence Node returns failure.</p>

 <h2 class="small-h2 header">Inherited Members</h2>